 IDH would like to express its sincere thanks to Ikanga Tea Factory for their openness and willingness to partner through this study.
 By providing insight into their model and critical feedback on our approach, Ikanga Tea Factory is helping to pave the way for service delivery that is beneficial and sustainable for farmers and providers.

 AGRI-CONNECT

-Improving Income and nutrition of Smallholder Tea Farmers in Southern Tanzania the sustainable trade initiative
+Improving Income and nutrition of Smallholder Tea Farmers in Southern Tanzania

 PROGRAM INFORMATION

 Consortium partners